The old capital for over 1,100 years

 Tenryuji Temple

-Located at Arashiyama, Shogun Ashikaga Takauji built Tenryuji Temple to mourn Emperor Go-Daigo.
-Sogen pond garden and a Could Dragon painting are spectacular.
+Located in Arashiyama, Shogun Ashikaga Takauji built Tenryuji Temple to mourn Emperor Go-Daigo.
+The Sogen pond garden and a Painted Dragon are spectacular.

 Castles